koushick123/FlipCam/README.md

 Latest version is 1.6 which provides below features and fixes:

-Provides the capability to record video without audio Includes details on the location of media storage in settings Includes User manual
+Provides the capability to record video without audio<br>
+Includes details on the location of media storage in settings<br>
+Includes User manual<br>
 Provides support for Android 13

  FlipCam is available on the Google Play Store.